Pei Zhanpeng

-Pei Zhanpeng (裴展鹏; born 7 February 1999) is a Chinese footballer who plays as a defender.
+Pei Zhanpeng (裴展鹏; born 7 February 1999) is a Chinese former footballer who played as a defender.

 Club career

-Pei joined Spanish club Atlético Madrid in 2012, as part of a Wanda Group initiative to encourage young Chinese footballers to play in Spain.
+Pei began his career with Hangzhou Greentown, where he played between 2010 and 2011.
+He joined Spanish club Atlético Madrid in 2012, as part of a Wanda Group initiative to encourage young Chinese footballers to play in Spain.
+On his return to China in 2017, he joined the academy of Dalian Pro – another Wanda Group-affiliated club.